ErpNetDocs/tech/advanced/calculated-attributes/operators/concat.md

 | Parameter 3 Type | -                         |
 | Return value     | String1 + String2         |

-***Example***
+**Example:**

-The following example concatenates the word 'Red' with the value of the field Notes in a sales order lines:
+Let's concatenate the word 'Red' with the value of the field _Notes_ in a sales order lines:

 ```
 10: CONCAT CONST:Red ATTRIB:Notes
 ```
-OUTPUT: If 'Notes  = Apple', the output will be 'RedApple'.
+OUTPUT: <br> If 'Notes  = Apple', the output will be 'RedApple'.

 > [!NOTE]
 >
 > The repository of the attribute is *Crm.Sales.SalesOrderLines*

-If we want to expand the example we can add a space between the both strings:
+If you want to expand the example, you can add a space between the both strings:
 ```
 10: CONCAT CONST:Red EXP:20
 20: CONCAT CONST:' ' ATTRIB:Notes